Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 There are several potential causes of gluten intolerance, including celiac disease, non-celiac gluten sensitivity, and wheat allergy.

-All three forms of gluten intolerance can cause widespread symptoms, many of which have nothing to do with digestion.
+All three forms can cause widespread symptoms, many of which have nothing to do with digestion.

-This article will take a closer look at some of the most common symptoms of gluten intolerance.
+This article covers the most common symptoms of gluten intolerance.

 In this article